310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Chiaki grin %}
-“The black heart is the embodiment of evil!
+“The black heart is the embodiment of the wicked!
 Loathing all humans and all sins!”

 “Ryusei Black No.2, Morisawa Chiaki!”
 {% endbubble %}